mk-hill/brows/README.md

 <h1>World Wide Web</h1>
 ```

-Input can be saved with a given name using `---save` or `--save-only`.
+Targets can be saved with a given name using `---save` or `--save-only`.

 ```console
 $ brows --save-only latestKurzgesagt 'youtube.com/user/Kurzgesagt/videos?sort=dd' '#video-title'